Fireye04/Fireye04/_posts/2024-01-27-the-allure-of-star-citizen.md

 Here's a handy dandy flowchart to help you decide if you should get into it or not.

 >Do you think there are cool things that you'd like to experience in Star citizen?
->- No?
+>- No
 >	- Don't buy it.
->- Yes?
+>- Yes
->	- Are you willing to live with the downsides?
+>- Are you willing to live with the downsides?
 >	- Yes
 >		- Buy it.
 >	- No
 >	- Do you have friends that you'd like to play it with or are you planning on joining an org and playing with them?
 >		- Yes
 >			- Consider buying it
 >		- No
 >			- Wait until it's in a better state.

 Those of you have decided to wait or not buy it, I'm glad I was able to help you make a better informed deicision.
 Those who have decided to buy it, I have a few tips below on how to get the best out of the onboarding experience.